tModLoader/tModLoader/PortingNotes_1.4.5.md

 - Is the "// Stealth knockback.
 Moved from GetWeaponKnockback" change fine?
 It seems the Player.stealth value is being remapped, so moving this logic and applying it using the remapped value might be an issue.
 - Player.CollideWithNPCs changed, new parameters
 - Player.ApplyDamageToNPC changed, new parameters, new overloads
-- There are some changed patches that now use Item.RequestNewItem, these will need to have changes to support dropping instanced data
 - Double check that allDamage and allCrit are used in new armor set code
 - GetNanoFlaskDamageBoost in ProcessHitAgainstNPC might not be accounted for correctly.
 - New PickAmmo_PickAmmoItem, PickAmmo_IterateRange, PlayerAmmoCyclingMode.
 ItemLoader.CanChooseAmmo patches need to be reworked